In the Admin interface, you can use the Users List to manage your user records.

 - Redirect URL - After a user disables their account, they're logged out and redirected to this URL.
 It can be a pagecode or full URL.

-Lists any users pending admin approval to obtain an account to your community site.
-Select a user and click Approve, Reject, or Remove Request to perform the applicable action.
+Lists any users pending admin approval to obtain an account to your site.
+Select a user and click Approve, Reject, Resend Verification, or Remove Request to perform the applicable action.

 Lists any users who have had their account request rejected.
 Select a user and click Approve or Remove Request to perform the applicable action.